monroestephenson/sprawl/overview.md

 **✅** With this detailed plan and architecture, you can begin building GEM as a powerful, next-gen alternative to Kafka—scalable from small dev clusters to massive global deployments, all while keeping operations simple and efficient.

 Good luck and happy building! 🛠️✨

+The remaining failures are:
+Unit tests for store, node, and AI packages (these likely require code changes elsewhere) AI predictions tests are failing because the /ai/predictions endpoint isn't fully implemented The cross-node communication test is partially working but still has an issue with checking the store on node 1 Test coverage is significantly improved
+The Raft consensus issues are resolved
+The AI engine implements real predictive models rather than mock responses Cloud storage tests pass with proper credentials